kaungmyat128/devops_coursework/Use_Case_Description.md

 We need to produce top N populated countries population report in the world that contains each country information and Capital City Name of each country.
 Database contains 'Country' table and 'City' table.

 <b> Success End Condition </b><br>
-Exactly N number of Countries' Population will be returned.
-They should be top populated Countries around the world.
+Exactly N number of Countries will be returned.
+The report should display top N most populated Countries in the world / in each continent / in each region sorted by largest to smallest population.

 <b> Failed End Condition </b><br>
 No report is produced.